uccser/cs-field-guide/text/chapters/en-software-engineering.md

 Finally, you’re the top layer of the system.
 You use the program but you will (hopefully) never have to interact with the more complicated parts of the operating system such as driver software, let alone the hardware.
 In this way, you can use the computer without ever having to worry about these things.

-{image filename="software-engineering/se-computer-layers.png" alt="The computer can be broken down into multiple layers, starting with the user, then the programs, then the operating system, then finally the hardware."}
+{image filename="computer-layers.png" alt="The computer can be broken down into multiple layers, starting with the user, then the programs, then the operating system, then finally the hardware." caption="The computer can be broken down into multiple layers, starting with the user, then the programs, then the operating system, then finally the hardware."}

 We call a system like this a *layered system*.
 You can have any number of layers you want but each layer can only communicate with the one directly below it.
 The operating system can directly access the hardware but a program running on the computer can't.
 You can use programs but hopefully will never have to access the hardware or the more complex parts of the operating system such as drivers.
 This again reduces the complexity of the system because each layer only needs to know about the layer directly below it, not any others.